-I am predominantly interested in the acoustics of musical instruments, particularly membranophones and the modern drum kit.
-The main aim of my research was to quantify the relationships between the construction and tuning of the instrument with the perceived tonal and playing qualities.
+I am predominantly interested in the acoustics of percussion, particularly the modern drum kit.
+The focus of my research was to quantify the relationships between the construction and tuning of the instrument with the perceived tonal and playing qualities.
 My work has used modal analysis to quantify a number of acoustic factors related to drum setup and tuning.
 This is concerned with the evaluation of a drums free vibration once excitation has occurred.
-By applying an understanding of the mechanics of the acoustical function of these instruments, various acoustical parameters that influence the perceived sound quality of cylindrical membranophons have been identified.
+By applying an understanding of the mechanics of the acoustical function of these instruments, various acoustical parameters that influence the perceived sound quality of cylindrical membranophones have been identified.

 - Richardson, P. G. M., Toulson, E. R. & Nunn, D. J. E. (2012) Analysis and manipulation of the modal ratios of cylindrical drums, The Journal of The Acoustical Society of America, vol. 131, issue 1, p.
 907. [online here]